david-a-wheeler/spdx-tutorial/README.md

 If you're developing software or other copyrightable content, you need to select a license and express it in a way others can know.
-For software, create a file named LICENSE or COPYING (possibly with a .md or .txt extension) which provides human-readable text of the license.
-Also create the SPDX file described above, so tools can automatically process it.
+For software, create a file named LICENSE or COPYING (possibly with a .md or .txt extension) to provide human-readable text of the license.
+Also create a SPDX file described above, so programs can automatically process exactly what the license is.

 I (David A. Wheeler) recommend that you primarily pick from one of the following SPDX license expressions, since they are all very common and can be combined into larger works: